A Characterization of Circle Graphs in Terms of Multimatroid Representations: Characterizations of circle graphs and planar matroids in terms of multimatroids

 Condition~\ref{item:isom_circle_graph} implies Condition~\ref{item:transv_unim} by Corollaries~\ref{unimodular} and \ref{bigone}. \end{proof}

-\begin{remark} The equivalence of Conditions~\ref{item:min_T_reg} and \ref{item:isom_circle_graph} in Theorem~\ref{thm:circle_graph_mm_reg} is closely related to \cite[Corollary~4.20]{GeelenPhD} (and was before conjectured in \cite{Bu}).
-While this result concerns delta-matroids and local equivalence, it can be formulated, see \cite[Theorem~25]{BT2}, in terms of multimatroids as follows: for some graph $G$, we have that $G$ is a circle graph if and only if for all transversals $T$ of $\mathcal{Z}_{3}(G)$, if the 2-matroid $\mathcal{Z}_{3}(G)-T$ is tight, then $\mathcal{Z}_{3}(G)-T$ has a transversely unimodular representation $(I \ A)$ over $\mathbb{R}$, where $A$ is skew-symmetric.
+\begin{remark} The equivalence of Conditions~\ref{item:min_T_reg} and \ref{item:isom_circle_graph} in Theorem~\ref{thm:circle_graph_mm_reg} is closely related to \cite[Theorem~3]{G} and \cite[Corollary~4.20]{GeelenPhD}, two positive solutions of Bouchet's conjecture that a graph is a circle graph if and only if every locally equivalent graph has a unimodular orientation \cite{Bu}.
+While Gasse's statement involves unimodular orientations and Geelen's statement involves delta-matroid representations, the result can also be formulated, see \cite[Theorem~25]{BT2}, in terms of multimatroids as follows: for some graph $G$, we have that $G$ is a circle graph if and only if for all transversals $T$ of $\mathcal{Z}_{3}(G)$, if the 2-matroid $\mathcal{Z}_{3}(G)-T$ is tight, then $\mathcal{Z}_{3}(G)-T$ has a transversely unimodular representation $(I \ A)$ over $\mathbb{R}$, where $A$ is skew-symmetric.
 Since $\mathcal{Z}_{2}(W_5)$, $\mathcal{Z}_{2}(W_7)$, and $\mathcal{Z}_{2}(BW_3)$ are tight, the restriction to 2-matroids $\mathcal{Z}_{3}(G)-T$ that are tight is justified.
-The equivalence of Conditions~\ref{item:min_T_reg} and \ref{item:isom_circle_graph} in Theorem~\ref{thm:circle_graph_mm_reg} shows that the skew-symmetry restriction of $A$ can be replaced by the more liberal condition that $A$ has only integer entries (note that the skew-symmetry condition of $A$ along with transversal unimodularity of $(I \ A)$ implies that $A$ has only integer entries). \end{remark}
+The equivalence of Conditions~\ref{item:min_T_reg} and \ref{item:isom_circle_graph} in Theorem~\ref{thm:circle_graph_mm_reg} shows that the skew-symmetry restriction of $A$ can be replaced by the more liberal condition that $A$ has only integer entries (note that the skew-symmetry condition of $A$ along with transversal unimodularity of $(I \ A)$ implies that $A$ has only integer entries).

+We might also mention a remark of Bouchet \cite[p.\ 285]{B4}, that if $F$ is a 4-regular graph and $C$ an Euler system, then the 2-matroid obtained from $\mathcal Z_3(\mathcal I (C)) - \{ \psi_{\mathcal I (C)}(v) \mid v \in V(F) \}$ is representable over arbitrary fields.
+(Bouchet used a different notion of multimatroid representability than we do, but the difference is not significant in the present discussion.)
+Bouchet did not extend this remark to $Z_3(\mathcal I (C)) - T$ for other transversals $T$ (or to $Z_3(\mathcal I (C))$ itself), or observe that the extended property characterizes circle graphs. \end{remark}